-Since you clicked on this page, you probably already decided to complete your travelling experience with a portable television.
-Whether you will be on the road or at sea, you still want to be able to unwind and enjoy your favourite films, TV shows, sport matches and Netflix programmes.
+Since you clicked on this page, you’ve probably already decided to complete your travelling experience with a portable television.
+Whether you’re on the road or at sea, you still want to be able to unwind and enjoy your favourite films, TV shows, sport matches and Netflix programmes.

-And how blame you!
-After all, what’s better than kicking back and relaxing in your cozy mobile home, drink of choice in hand, after a long day of travel and adventures?
+And we don’t blame you!
+After all, what’s better than kicking back and relaxing in your cozy mobile home, drink of choice in hand, after a long day of travel and adventure?

 But with all the choice at hand, how do you go about picking the best mobile TV for your RV or boat?
 In this article, we will walk you through your options one step at a time…

 Step 1: Your standard 240V TV won’t be your travels’ best friend

 You might already be aware that 240 Volt home televisions can be “converted” to function at 12 Volt using special adaptors.
 And you might have already thought about converting a home television for your travels.
 All things considered, these televisions can be much cheaper than the purpose-built 12 Volt TVs.